SujithChristopher/gdserial/README.md

 build_release.bat
 ```

-3. The plugin will be ready in the `addons/gdserial` folder with compiled libraries for all platforms.
+3. The plugin will be ready in the `addons/gdserial` folder with compiled libraries.

 ## API Reference